Friday 14 March 1941

 |Damage to Clydebank from the Luftwaffe bombing of 13/14 March 1941.|

 Mussolini, watching the activity from a mountain with a good view of Monastery Hill in the center of the line, is frustrated.
 However, things could be much worse for him than simply feeling bad about his troops' difficulties.
-Two Allied airplanes strafe the mountain that he is standing on.
+Two Allied airplanes suddenly strafe the mountain that he is standing on.
 Everyone rushes to the shelter - and leave Mussolini behind to enter last.
-It is both a lucky escape, and a commentary on the people surrounding him.
+It is both a lucky escape and a commentary on the people surrounding him and their view of their leader.

 Italian Chief of the Supreme Command General Ugo Cavallero has seen enough.
 He urges Mussolini to end the offensive and go over to the defensive.
 Mussolini, however, urgently wants to have some sort of Italian victory before the start of the German offensive from Bulgaria.